MrunalRawade/road-accident-dashboard/README.md

 # Road Accident Dashboard
-Initial project: Road Accident Dashboard with dataset and visuals
+Road Accident Dashboard with dataset and visuals

 This project is an **Excel-based interactive dashboard** analyzing road accident data.
 It demonstrates data cleaning, exploratory analysis, KPI creation, and visualization techniques to facilitate a better understanding of accident patterns.